Roman Saltimbocca

 Ingredients

-Prosciutto (italian ham)4 slices
+Prosciutto (italian ham) | 4 slices |

-Extra virgin olive oilq.s.
+Extra virgin olive oil | q.s. |

 Procedure

-Flour the slices of meat and then poggiateci above each a piece of ham slice of dimensions slightly smaller and still above a leaf of sage.
+Divide the veal slices into small pieces of about 5 cm, the same work at it the ham slices.Flour the slices of meat and then poggiateci above each a piece of ham slice of dimensions slightly smaller and still above a leaf of sage.
 Fix it all with a toothpick so that the three layers remain united.

 In a frying pan, add a little olive oil, chopped garlic and place saltimbocca without overlapping and start cooking.
 Halfway through cooking, add a little salt.
 Finally, if you want you can dampen the area with half a glass of wine, or half a glass of milk.
 Finish cooking.